 Compliance and Legal and Regulatory Training

-a.
+- a.
 Compliance training as part of level-specific training

 All new employees – both new graduates as well as mid-career hires – and temporary staff take compliance training that focuses on the Code of Ethics when they join the Company.
-In addition, when an employee is newly promoted to a managerial or supervisory position, division manager, or head of a business site, they take compliance training focused on that position or function annually or as required.
-This training includes examples of bullying and harassment, and how to respond when cases are brought to their attention for consultation.
+In addition, when an employee is newly promoted to a managerial or supervisory position, division manager, or head of a business site, they take compliance training focused on that position or function each year or as required.
+This training includes examples of harassment, and how to respond when cases are brought to their attention for consultation.

-b.
-Annual compliance training for all employees
+- b.
+Compliance training for all employees

 Training in the Code of Ethics and legal and regulatory training is also carried out for new employees of overseas Group companies, and the results are monitored at the head office.

 |Compliance Training in Japan - No. of Attendees (Aggregate Attendees)|

 |Laws and regulations training||19,876|

-|Level-specific stratified training (division manager, manager, floor manager, new hires, mid-career hires and temporary staff, etc.)
+|Level-specific stratified training (division manager, manager, floor manager, new hires, mid-career hires and temporary staff, etc.)||2,366|

 |Compliance Training at Overseas Group Companies - No. of Attendees (Aggregate Attendees)|

 Whistle-Blowing Systems (Compliance Hotlines)

-Subject of Reports in 2017
+|Subject of Reports in 2021||Percent of Total|

-|Human resources and labor relations
+|Human resources and labor relations||64%|

 Thorough Import and Export Management

-As an initiative related to exports, at Yamaha Motor Co., Ltd., we conduct Security Trade Control (STC) study sessions and liaison meetings based upon compliance with the Foreign Exchange and Foreign Trade Act and other related laws and regulations.
-For relevant departments and Group companies, regular and comprehensive educational training sessions are implemented.
 As one aspect of training for those engaged in trade, we encourage employees to take the STC Associate*1 and STC Expert*2 examinations and we have had successful candidates each year.

 We continue our initiatives to prevent the order, import, transfer and supply of goods which are confirmed to contain substances prohibited for use in manufacturing*3 or where the inclusion of such substances cannot be confirmed.

-A practical accreditation exam for security trade control conducted by the Center for Information on Security Trade Control (CISTEC), a non-profit and non-governmental organization
+- A practical accreditation exam for security trade control conducted by the Center for Information on Security Trade Control (CISTEC), a non-profit and non-governmental organization

-An accreditation exam demanding a higher level of ability compared to the “STC Associate Examination”
+- An accreditation exam demanding a higher level of ability compared to the “STC Associate Examination”

-Substances indicated in Item 1, Article 16 of the Enforcement Order of Industrial Safety and Health Law
+- Substances indicated in Item 1, Article 16 of the Enforcement Order of Industrial Safety and Health Law